spwhitton/consfigurator/doc/pitfalls.rst

 difficulties integrating it with some of Consfigurator's standard usage patterns, such as calls to TRY-REGISTER-DATA-SOURCE which appear directly in consfigs (STATIC-PROGRAM-OP tries to load up consfigs in another Lisp image without a way for us to bind *NO-DATA-SOURCES*).
-Thirdly, [CFFI currently tries to reopen all shared libraries upon reinvocation regardless of the use of STATIC-PROGRAM-OP](https://github.com/cffi/cffi/pull/163).
+Thirdly, `CFFI currently tries to reopen all shared libraries upon reinvocation regardless of the use of STATIC-PROGRAM-OP <https://github.com/cffi/cffi/pull/163>`_.
 Finally, many builds of SBCL (including Debian's at the time of writing) can't get all the way through STATIC-PROGRAM-OP without hacks like manually setting the SBCL_HOME environment variable before starting the attempt.